Course Structures and Assessments

 The Community Based Longitudinal Care Course (CBLC) course is a 16-week longitudinal experience based in outpatient settings The weekly structure includes three primary care clinical days, one self-directed learning day, half a day of time dedicated to quality improvement, and half a day for curriculum or other learning.

 Social and Health Systems 4 (MTEC 304, 1 credit hours)

-Intensive Integration (II) is a year-long course, meeting once monthly, that provides a forum in which students can reflect upon and discuss their clinical experiences from various perspectives..
-The course includes three component content areas: Foundational Science, Population Health, and RICE (Critical Reflection, Inter-professional Education, Communication Skills and Ethics).
+Social and Health Systems 4 (SHS4) is a year-long course, meeting once monthly, that provides a forum in which students can reflect upon and discuss their clinical experiences from various perspectives.
+The course includes two components: Population Health and RICE (Critical Reflection, Inter-professional Education, Communication Skills and Ethics).

 Grading and Assessment

 All campuses adhere to the same assessment structure and grading standards.
 Each course has a Course Committee comprised of the course’s directors, site directors, and a representative for academic assistance.
 A Course Committee meets at a course’s midpoint to provide formative feedback and its conclusion to determine final grades.

 All Application Phase courses, with the exception of Intensive Integration Course, use the following grading standards that rely on a 100 point scale.
-Passing is defined as scoring greater than 2.5 SD below the mean on final score calculation.
+Passing is defined as scoring more than 2.0 SD below the mean on final score calculation.
 Students who fail will be required to retake the full course.
 Of students who meet this criteria, Honors/High Pass/Pass will be awarded using the following guidelines.